Sheikhupura Stadium

-Sheikhupura Stadium is a multi-purpose stadium in Sheikhupura, Pakistan.
+Sheikhupura Stadium is a multi-purpose stadium in the city of Sheikhupura in Punjab province of Pakistan.
 It is currently used mostly for cricket matches.
-The stadium holds 15,000 people and hosted its first Test match in 1996, when Pakistan played Zimbabwe.
+The stadium can accommodate 15,000 spectators and hosted its first Test match in 1996, when Pakistan played Zimbabwe.
 This was followed by another test a year later between Pakistan and South Africa.

-Sheikhupura Stadium has hosted two one-day internationals so far, both between Pakistan and Zimbabwe, both teams winning a match.
+Sheikhupura Stadium has hosted two one-day internationals so far, both between Pakistan and Zimbabwe, both teams winning a match apiece.

 International centuries

 Test centuries

 The following table summarises the Test centuries scored at Sheikhupura Stadium.

 One Day International centuries

 The following table summarises the One Day International centuries scored at Sheikhupura Stadium.

 List of Five Wicket Hauls

 Tests

 The following table summarises the One Day International five wicket hauls taken at Sheikhupura Stadium.